system76/tech-docs/src/models/pang13/repairs.md

 The battery provides primary power whenever the system is unplugged.

+The model number for the Pangolin 13's battery is `628467-3S1P`, and the original part number is `3ICP7/85/67`.
+Third-party battery sellers may list one or both of these numbers, and may offer other compatible part numbers with the same model number.
+You can also [contact System76](https://support.system76.com) to purchase a replacement battery.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 10 minutes
 **Difficulty:** Easy <span style="color:green;">●</span>